Sequential Deep Operator Networks (S-DeepONet) for Predicting Full-field Solutions Under Time-dependent Loads: Results and discussion

 \section{Results and discussion}

 FE simulations of the transient heat transfer and plastic deformation were conducted with eight high-end AMD EPYC 7763 Milan CPU cores.
 All NN training and inference were conducted using a single Nvidia A100 GPU card on Delta, an HPC cluster hosted at the National Center for Supercomputing Applications (NCSA).
-Of the 4000 data points for each problem, 3900 were used in training the NNs, and 100 were used in testing.
-To evaluate the model performance in the test set, the relative $L_2$ error was used, which is given by:
+To evaluate the model performance in the test set, two quantitative metrics were used.
+The first one is the relative $L_2$ error, which is given by:

-where $N_T$, $f_{FE}$, and $f_{Pred}$ denote the total number of test cases, the FE-simulated field value, and the NN-predicted field value, respectively.
+where $f_{FE}$, and $f_{Pred}$ denote the FE-simulated field value, and the NN-predicted field value, respectively.
+The second one is the commonly used $R^2$ value, which is defined as:

+where $N_T$, $\Bar{f}_{FE}$ are the total number of test cases and the mean value of the FE-simulated field values.